norayr/xdj-rx-mixxx-mapping/readme.md

 In Mixxx, you can use several (and any) effects simultaneously.
 For that you select some effects (well, choose and add those first), and then use super knob to manipulate em all.

-So I decided to use the loop slice buttons to enable-disable (chosen) effects, and then I use the (silver) knob, which is located under the low frequencies EQ knob, with which you can apply filter on the channel, as a super knob.
+So I decided to use the loop slice buttons to enable-disable (chosen) effects, and then I use the color fx knob as a super knob.

 tempo button changes the tempo slider diapason as:

 -3 to +3 BPM,

 -6 to +6 BPM,

 -12 to +12 BPM.

 what doesn't work